HarryR/nanac/README.md

  * 256 registers, no stack, 16bit address space
  * Register windows for subroutines
  * Easy and quick to modify and experiment
- * No dynamic heap or stack allocation
  * Typeless registers, `void*`
+ * No heap allocation in VM core
+ * Microcontroller friendly
- * Extremely portable C99 code
+ * Clean portable C99 code
  * Auto-updating (dis)assembler
  * Bytecode to C translator
- * Highly modular, add opcodes at runtime
+ * Highly modular (can even add opcodes at runtime)
- * 16-bit microcontroller friendly

 ## Example.asm